 38 – Baton/Nightstick

 Batons and nightsticks come in several forms, with some of the most common being extendable nightsticks that slot into your duty belt.
-In addition to being used as weapons against assailants, batons can also help you with crowd control.
+In addition to being used as a weapon against assailants, batons can also help you with crowd control.

 39 – Police Shotgun